Chief Executive Officer & Registered Manager

 Deborah said: “As well as being a trustee, I am volunteer and organise the annual Strictly Best Foot Forward event.
 As a family, we will always remember what they did for John and for us.
 I am on a mission to do all I can to raise money for the hospice and raise awareness.
 I have a passion to make as much money for the hospice as I can and to help in any way I can.
 It is an absolutely vital service and no family in Bury should have to deal with a crisis situation at home when they could come here.
 It is about providing dignity which everyone needs.
 This is the best in Bury we can offer, but we need everyone in the town to support us because Bury is a big area – we have six townships.”

-Donna has been a trustee for three years and her experience as a headteacher is invaluable in supporting hospice governance.
+Donna has been a trustee since November 2016 and her experience as a headteacher is invaluable in supporting hospice governance.
 She felt compelled to ‘give back’ having experienced the love and care at Bury Hospice when her mum was being cared for.

 As headteacher of St Mary’s Primary School in Haslingden, Donna is passionate about dispelling the myths of Hospices, especially amongst younger audiences.
 Donna is driven in providing the best possible experience for her school – the recent accolade of St Mary’s bring ranked as the 14th best state primary school in the country by The Sunday Times Parent Power Guide 2020 is testament to that.